 Public speaking contests are major leadership activities in the FFA.
 They promote speaking skills to large and small crowds alike.
 These skills are vital to any field of business you may be entering in the future.
 Public Speaking is becoming apparent in more and more contests.
 For instance, Extemporaneous Public Speaking and Prepared Public Speaking are entirely based on these skills.
-However, the Job Interview Contest, and even the Computer Applications Contest uses these skills as part of their contest.
+However, the Job Interview Contest, and even the Computer Applications Contest use these skills as part of their contest.

 Prepared Public Speaking is just what it sounds like.
-A 6-8 minute speech is given to a panel of judges over a topic of the contestant's choices.
-The contestants in Extemporaneous Speaking, in addition to speaking to judges, must also research the Ag based topic within 30 minutes, and prepare a 4-6 minutes speech to give.
+A 6-8 minute speech is given to a panel of judges over a topic of the contestant's choice.
+The contestants in Extemporaneous Speaking must research an Ag based topic within 30 minutes and prepare a 4-6 minutes speech which is given to a panel of 4-6 judges.
 Both of these contests, as well as Job Interview and Computers, are open to any FFA member interested.
 These contests take place throughout California.